-Strategy 10.03B(5): Class III wetlands may be incorporated into development sites where existing wetland topography and drainage receiving capacity is present.
+Strategy 10.03B(5): Class III wetlands may be incorporated into development sites as part of a low-impact development plan for the site-where existing wetland topography and drainage receiving capacity is present.
 Alteration must conform to state and local regulations.
 Class III wetlands are defined as isolated wetlands that are less than five acres in size and that do not qualify as Class I or Class II Wetlands.

-Strategy 10.03B(6): When encroachment, alteration or removal of a wetland is permitted, habitat compensation or mitigation as a condition of development approval shall be required in accordance with the regulatory standards of applicable state and federal agencies.
-Onsite mitigation is preferred where feasible.
+Strategy 10.03B(6): When encroachment, alteration or removal of a wetland is permitted, habitat compensation or mitigation as a condition of development approval shall be required in accordance.
+The County shall consult with the regulatory standards of applicable state and federal agencies for mitigation requirements or habitat compensation.
+On-site mitigation is preferred where feasible.

+Strategy 10.03B(7):

-Strategy 10.03B(7): The County may allow restoration or preservation projects to occur on land that is currently or would become County-owned if deemed appropriate and provided the permittee monitors and manages the restoration pursuant to an agreement with the County.
+The County may allow restoration or preservation projects to occur on land that is currently or would become County-owned if deemed appropriate and provided the permittee monitors and manages the restoration pursuant to an agreement with the County.

 Strategy 10.03B(8): A vegetated buffer averaging a minimum of twenty-five (25) feet in width and no narrower than fifteen (15) feet in width shall be maintained by development adjacent to Class I and/or Class II wetlands.
-No development is allowed in the buffer except for walkways or boardwalks used for access or recreation.
+No development is allowed in the buffer except for walkways or boardwalks used for perpendicular to the buffer that are solely for the purpose of accessing the water body access or wetlands recreation.

-Strategy 10.03B(9): The potential impact of comprehensive plan amendments and other development orders on wetlands shall be evaluated and minimized.
+Strategy 10.03B(9): The potential impact of comprehensive plan amendments, rezonings, and the subdivision of land and other development orders on wetlands shall be evaluated and considered.
+The impacts on wetlands of any new or proposed development should be minimized.

-Strategy 10.03B(10): The County encourages the establishment or use of conservation easements as a mitigation tool for important wetland habitats including:
+Strategy 10.03B(10): The County-shall engage in and encourages the acquisition or procurementestablishment or use of conservation easements as a mitigation tool for important wetland habitats including:

-- a. upland hammock islands such as occurs in the Weeki Wachee Swamp and Chassahowitzka Swamp; - b. important floodways adjacent to rivers, and other floodwater storage areas; - adjacent to important wildlife habitat connections and/or existing conservation areas.
+- a. those with upland hammock islands such as occurs in the Weeki Wachee Swamp and Chassahowitzka Swamp; - b. those that serve as important floodways adjacent to rivers, and other floodwater storage areas; - c. those within or adjacent to important wildlife habitat connections and/or existing conservation areas depicted on the Ecological Linkages Map.